ajaysingh853/dotnet-tips-cleancode/README.md

 </details>

 <details>
-  <summary><b>Use searchable names (part 1)</b></summary>
+  <summary><b>Prioritize Readable and Searchable Code</b></summary>

-We will read more code than we will ever write.
-It's important that the code we do write is readable and searchable.
-By _not_ naming variables that end up being meaningful for understanding our program, we hurt our readers.
-Make your names searchable.
+Since we spend more time reading code than writing it, it is crucial to prioritize code readability and searchability.
+Failing to name variables meaningfully can negatively impact readers' understanding.
+Ensure your variable names are easily searchable for better comprehension.

 ❌ **Bad:**